Extraden/42-libft/README.md

-My progress in common core at school 42
+My libft at school 42